yu-NK/petal_ct_crop_seg/README.md

 ```

 #### `scripts/3d_inte.py`
-This code integrates the segmentation results of the cropped image.
+This code integrates segmentation results that are integrated in 2D in a 3D direction.

 ```bash
 python 3d_inte.py [-h] [--input INPUT] [--output OUTPUT]